For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 In the middle of the room were two twin mattresses directly on the filthy brown shag carpet.
 There was a table saw next to them and had apparently been used right there because there was sawdust all over it and on the floor and on the mattresses, with pieces of wood stock and chips lying about.

 The condition of mattresses themselves were cause to delay a more detailed study.
-Scott chose the avenue of denial that these might in any way be meant for his bed.
+Scott chose the avenue of denial that these might have been used in any way other than as a table top or some such.
 Both had motor oil grease and other stains underneath the sawdust and were as filthy as the carpeting.

 And still he moved further into the house.
 There was no carpeting in the South bedroom, just off the kitchen.
 To his huge relief, the drywall was not as bad.
 He wondered how many people Todd had been employing to do this work.
 Upon inspecting the heat registers in this room, they too were stuffed with construction debris, trash, and more old dog shit.
 Scott wondered just what he would say to Todd when he finally showed up.

 The back bathroom was, in a compound word, non-existent.
-No toilet, no sink - only walls that were still to be finished and when Scott walked onto the tiled floor, two tiles rocked and then broke.
-He stood still like a soldier who’d stepped onto a Bouncing Betty.
+No toilet, no sink - only walls that were still to be finished and when Scott walked onto the plywood floor, tiles stacked against the bottom of the wall.
+The floor bowed where he was standing and he stood still like a soldier who’d stepped onto a Bouncing Betty.

 “Fuck!” he yelled.
 He didn’t know what to do.
 Walk further in to inspect the tub or back out like it was a minefield, careful to retrace his steps?

 Scott took a long step backward, set the ground beef package on the floor and looked back down through the house.
 No Big Dog.
-He knelt down just before the bathroom tiles, his fairly new skinny Diesel jeans soaking up the dirt and drywall dust into where his knees dug into the plywood underpayment, then leaned out over the bathroom tiles and placed his palms on the broken tiles and they rocked again.
-Scott could tell that the mastic or mortar underneath had been troweled out unevenly.
-He tested other tiles further in and to the sides and he could feel that there were more that would break.
-As long as he was down on the floor, he lowered his head down onto the tiles and looked underneath the jacuzzi tub front that was still open.
+He knelt down at the entrance to the bathroom, his fairly new skinny Diesel jeans soaking up the dirt and drywall dust into where his knees dug into the plywood underpayment, then leaned out over the bathroom floor and placed his palms on the floor and gave way again.
+Scott could tell that there was something wrong underneath and was worried that it might be major.
+As long as he was down on the floor, he lowered his head down to floor level and looked underneath the jacuzzi tub front that was still open.
 There was no plumbing or motor for the jets or heater or anything underneath.
 It would all have to be installed.
 Scott had no idea how to do something like that.

 “Shit.
-This is going to cost Betti more money in tiles.
-All has to be redone,” he said aloud.
+This is going to cost Betty more money,” he said aloud.

 Scott noticed himself saying more things out loud than he would normally say.
 He usually only said things to himself out loud when there was another person present so it wasn’t like he was going crazy or anything.
 But now he suspected there would be much more of this.